Saroj Smriti

 Saroj Smriti (ISO: ISO) (lit.
 'In memorium Saroj') is a long elegiacal poem in Hindi written by Suryakant Tripathi 'Nirala', who composed it following the death of his 18-year-old daughter, Saroj, in 1935.
 Its first publication occurred in the second edition of Anāmikā in 1937.
 The poem is considered one of the finest elegies in Hindi literature.
+Landmark elegy in modern Hindi poetry.

 Overview

 Nirala composed this poem in the profound grief following his daughter's death.
 It transcends emotional outpouring, with a deep sense of regret and sadness permeating the poem.
 Its subdued, restrained treatment and pensive dignity elevate it to an epic stature.

 David Rubin stated that Nirala's elegy for his daughter introduced a new element of unsparingly direct speech.
 It combined an intensely personal tone with objective control, merging the rhythmic flexibility of free verse with the solemnity of classical meter.

 Excerpts

 Nirala, while depicting Saroj on her wedding day, portrays her as a vibrant and poetic entity that evokes memories of his late wife, Manohara Devi.